SirObi/google-translate-collector/README.md

 `docker build --build-arg BING_KEY=$BING_KEY -t mandarin .`
 `docker run -v $PWD/mp3_outputs:/app/mp3_outputs mandarin`

+Troubleshooting
+`bingtts.BadRequestException: 503 Service Unavailable`
+Happens if you fail to sort input properly beforehand - for example if you had an English phrase in Hanzi column.
+These should be caught automatically, so you shouldn't see this error at all.

 Notes:
 This program uses recording of silence made available by Andrew Hardwick:
 http://duramecho.com/Misc/SilentCd/